FrancoisBlavoet/glide-wiki/Caching-and-Cache-Invalidation.md

     @Override
     public InputStream loadData(Priority priority) throws Exception {
+        // first, let's try to query our persistence module where the pinned content might be :
         InputStream result = loadFromPersistenceModule(model, width, height);

-        if (result == null && networkFetcher != null) {
+        // if the content is not available there, fall back on a traditional network fetch : if (result == null && networkFetcher != null) {
                 result = networkFetcher.loadData(priority);
         }